krameshkrr/Emacs/README.md

 ![alt tag](https://raw.githubusercontent.com/krameshkrr/Emacs/master/Color-theme/emacscolortheme.png)

 <h2>Turing-machine:</h2>
 Turing machine puzzle game for emacs.
 A puzzle is defined with a turing machine tape, target and its states.
 Play with the states to make the tape as target.
-I have given with some puzzles in each complexity and user can defined their own puzzles and add it to the existing puzzles and play.
+I have given with some puzzles with various complexities and user can define their own puzzles and add it to the existing puzzles and play.

 <h2>Customized which-func mode:</h2>
 - Which Function mode is a global minor mode.
 When enabled, the current function name is continuously displayed in emacs mode line, in certain major modes.